-This post is assuming that you already have a basic grasp of what algorithms are, and you are proficient in the Java programming language.
+This post assumes that you already have a basic grasp of algorithms, and that you are proficient in the Java programming language.

 What is USACO?

 What is USACO, and why should you use it to start to learn how to program competitively?

 The USACO (United States of America Computing Olympiad) is a programming competition for high schoolers in the United States.
 The top scorers in the USACO US Open Competition are selected to be part of the National U.S Programming Team, who will then compete in the IOI (International Olympiad in Informatics).